ashokkumar2005/nodejs-http-methods-api/README.md

 - PATCH
 - DELETE

-These methods are commonly used to perform CRUD operations in backend development.
+These methods are mainly used to perform CRUD operations in backend development.

+---

+## Features

+- Example of GET request
+- Example of POST request
+- Example of PUT request
+- Example of PATCH request
+- Example of DELETE request
+- Beginner-friendly backend project
+- Simple and easy-to-understand code

 ---